whitfin/cachex/docs/features/cache-warming/proactive-warming.md

 ])
 ```

-Cachex will run this warmer a single time on cache startup, and then never again (due to the developer not providing the `:interval` options).
-In this case the developer will have to manually fire the warmer via `Cachex.warm/2`:
+Cachex will run this warmer a single time on cache startup, and will then never run this warmer again without it being explicitly requested.
+In this case the developer will have to manually trigger the warmer via `Cachex.warm/2`:

 ```elixir
 # warm the cache manually